This document presents a technical overview of the IRMA project.

-In IRMA, each credential always contain a special attribute called the metadata attribute, which must always be disclosed whenever other attributes are disclosed from this credential.
+In IRMA, each credential always contains a special attribute called the metadata attribute, which must always be disclosed whenever other attributes are disclosed from this credential.
 This metadata attribute contains:

 - which credential type this credential is an instance of (from which it follows by which issuer this credential was issued),

 - the date at which this credential was issued,

 In order to lessen linkability issues (see the security properties section below), the issuance and expiry dates are always chosen to fall on the boundary of an epoch, which is one week.